paulcarvill/jsWordyClock/README.md

 _required_: an HTML element, used as the container for the clock

 _optional_: a font size, in string form, including the measurement unit.
 Defaults to '1em' if omitted.
+You may need to play around with the font size to get it to fit your container nicely.
+I use a monospace font so the text will be justified on both sides, but there's no auto-scaling yet, hence the need to set the size manually.

 Include either src/jsWordyClock or dist/jsWordyClock-min.js on your web page: